Anel314/FoP/README.md

 # FoP
-Fundamentals of programming course repo
+Fundamentals of Programming class.
+This is a repository created for my first year course "Fundamentals of Programming"